Generic selectors

 Vallisneria is a very easy freshwater plant to grow which is why it is so popular with both beginners and more advanced growers.
 Vallisneria can actually be too easy to grow sometimes, and it will keep you quite busy to keep it from taking over.

-Does they need fertilizer?
+Does it need fertilizer?

-Does they need CO2?
+Does it need CO2?

-Vallisneria spiralis, like the other Vallisneria species, does not need CO 2 to grow well but it will certainly be appreciated by these aquarium plants and improve their rate of growth.
+Vallisneria spiralis, like the other Vallisneria species, does not need CO2 to grow well but it will certainly be appreciated by these aquarium plants and improve their rate of growth.

+To grow Vallisneria, simply set the plant’s roots in the substrate with the crown exposed above the surface.
+A 3-inch (7.5 cm) layer of sand, gravel, or aquarium soil is recommended.
 Vallisneria is a fast-growing plant once it becomes established in the aquarium.
 The plants might go through a period of melt that could last a few days or weeks before bouncing back and starting to grow at their usual speed.

 Closing Thoughts